LYK-love/LYK-love.github.io/source/_posts/Neural-Networks.md

+The python script and jupyter notebook used in this article can be found at [here](https://github.com/LYK-love/Machine-Learning-Basic).

 This article is a step-by-step explanation of neural networks which are extensively used in machine learning.
-It only involves the most basic case where both the input and output of a neuron are **scalars** (1-D tensors).
-But the idea holds for other dimensions.
-For higher dimensions, please reter to [Derivatives, Backpropagation, and Vectorization](https://lyk-love.cn/2024/01/25/derivatives-backpropagation-and-vectorization/)
+It only involves the most basic case where the input of a neuron is a vector (1-D tensor)and output of a neuron is a scalar (0-D tensor).
+But the idea holds for higher, please reter to [Derivatives, Backpropagation, and Vectorization](https://lyk-love.cn/2024/01/25/derivatives-backpropagation-and-vectorization/) for details.

 <!--more-->